LHMA-Pet-Shop/AC2/README.md

 * [Creately](https://creately.com/) - Visual software used for chart and diagram.
 * [Adobe Photoshop](https://www.adobe.com/br/products/photoshop.html) - Adobe Photoshop is software characterized as a two-dimensional raster image editor developed by Adobe Systems.

+## Environment

+<b>Our project was built and tested on the Windows operating system, we do not know how it will work on Linux / Mac systems, any problems and / or problems we are not responsible.
+We only know that it works 100% in WINDOWS.</b>

 ## Contributing

 1. Fork it (<https://github.com/LHMA-Pet-Shop/AC2/fork>)